kingston-hackSpace/Bulb_lighting/non-metallic_lamp.md

 If you want to learn more about *wires*, read more [here](https://github.com/kingston-hackSpace/About_wires/blob/main/README.md)

-Buying wires for your lamp must be:
+When buying wires for your lamp, make sure it meets ***all of the following:***

+- Voltage rating : 300/500V

-- 2-core 0.75mm2 flex (sometimes described as 2x0.75mm).
+- 2-core 0.75mm2 flex (sometimes listed as 2×0.75mm²).
 3-core cable is also suitable.

+- Cable code: H03VV-F or H05VV-F

 - 2–5 metres long (maximum)

-- Materials: Fabric (mostly for indoor use) or PVC
+- Materials: PVC or Fabric/Cloth (mostly for indoor use)

 [Fabric/cloth - Creative Cables - ]